-a) Identify each of the remuneration plans that governed the different variable forms of remuneration accrued by each of the board directors during the closed fiscal year, including information on their extent, their date of approval, date of implementation, conditions for vesting (if any), accrual periods and term, criteria used to evaluate performance and how this affected the determination of the variable amount accrued, as well as the measurement criteria used, and the time required to be able to adequately measure all the stipulated conditions and criteria, explaining in detail the criteria and factors applied in terms of the time required and methods for verifying that the performance conditions or any other conditions to which the vesting and accrual of each component of variable remuneration was linked have been effectively met.

-- b) In the case of plans involving stock options or other financial instruments, the general characteristics of each plan will include information regarding their conditions both for acquiring unconditional title (vesting) and for enabling the exercise of such options or financial instruments, including the price and period for exercise. - c) Each of the board directors, and their category (executive board directors, nominee external board directors, independent external board directors and other external board directors) who are beneficiaries of remuneration systems or plans which include variable remuneration. - d) If applicable, include information on the applied accrual or postponement periods for payment established and/or the retention/non-disposal periods for any shares or other financial instruments.

-Explain the short-term variable elements of the remuneration systems:
+- a) Identify each of the remuneration plans that governed the different variable forms of remuneration accrued by each of the board directors during the closed fiscal year, including information on their extent, their date of approval, date of implementation, conditions for vesting (if any), accrual periods and term, criteria used to evaluate performance and how this affected the determination of the variable amount accrued, as well as the measurement criteria used and the necessary period to be able to adequately measure all the stipulated conditions and criteria, explaining in detail the criteria and factors applied in terms of the time required and methods for verifying that the performance conditions or any other conditions to which the vesting and accrual of each component of variable remuneration was linked have been effectively met. - b) In the case of plans involving stock options or other financial instruments, the general characteristics of each plan will include information regarding their conditions both for acquiring unconditional title (vesting) and for enabling the exercise of such options or financial instruments, including the price and period for exercise. - c) Each of the board directors, and their category (executive board directors, nominee external board directors, independent external board directors and other external board directors) who are beneficiaries of remuneration systems or plans which include variable remuneration. - d) If applicable, include information on the applied accrual or postponement periods for payment established and/or the retention/non-disposal periods for any shares or other financial instruments. - Explain the short-term variable elements of the remuneration systems:

-The executive board directors have accrued and vested a short-term variable remuneration comprising a main component linked to the company's consolidated net profit and an additional component jointly linked to Return on Equity (ROE) and the Combined Global Non-Life Ratio for the 2021 fiscal year.
+Executive directors have accrued and consolidated a short-term variable compensation made up of a main component linked to the Company's consolidated net profit and the Group's Return on Equity (ROE) and, additionally, another component linked to compliance with the Global Auto Combined Ratio and percentages of growth in earned premiums and variation in charged expenses (excluding life savings) in fiscal year 2022.
 This remuneration is always paid in cash.

-As indicated in section C.1, the accrued and vested short-term variable remuneration of executive board directors for the 2021 fiscal year was overall 2,754,425 euros gross, with 2,312,702 euros corresponding to the company and 441,723 euros to other Group companies.
-The amounts shown in section C.1 are composed of 70 percent of the short-term variable remuneration accrued in 2021, as this part is not subject to the malus clause, and 10 percent of the short-term variable remuneration to 2017, 2018 and 2019 that were deferred (in this case, only the main component of annual variable remuneration) and have been paid in 2021, after the Company verified that the application of the malus clause did not apply.
+As indicated in section C.1, the accrued and vested short-term variable remuneration of executive board directors for the 2022 fiscal year was overall 1,859,007 euros gross, with 1,513,072 euros corresponding to the company and 345,936 euros to other Group companies.

+The amounts shown in section C.1 are composed of 70 percent of the short-term variable remuneration accrued in 2022, as this part is not subject to the malus clause, and 10 percent of the short-term variable remuneration corresponding to 2018, 2019 and 2020 that were deferred and have been paid in 2022, after the Company verified that the malus clause did not apply.